 All non-historical bores listed in Table 6 will be monitored manually on a quarterly basis.
 Monitoring at bore locations within mine disturbance areas will be discontinued when mined by the advancing open cut.

-The elevation at each bore will be surveyed by a registered surveyor with water levels reported in Australian Height Datum and depth in the Annual Review.
+The elevation at the additional monitoring bores to be established (refer Section 8.6) will be surveyed by a registered surveyor with water levels reported in Australian Height Datum and depth in the Annual Review.
 Electronic data of these monitoring results will be made available to DPIE upon request.